-The history of Jim’s guys and gals is interlaced with family, in-laws, friends and neighborhood connections.
-Contributing to the quality and consistency of the service and products at Jim’s is the unique makeup of the young men and women who have interned and learned what it takes to make a great sandwich.
-They represent a number of family generations, and manage to balance their work without compromising their formal education.
-All members of the family saw action in the store: Jim, who started it in 1927, and his wife Melanie, sons Al, Gus and Syl, daughter Juliette, grand nephews Greg and Brian Homoki, and now great grand nephew Frank Homoki.
+The history of Jim’s guys and gals is interlaced with family, in-laws, friends, and neighborhood connections.
+The unique makeup of the young men and women who have interned and learned what it takes to make a great sandwich contribute to the quality and consistency of Jim's service and offerings.
+Jim's crew represents a number of family generations, who have managed to balance their work without compromising a formal education.
+All members of the family saw action in the store: Jim, who started it in 1927, his wife Melanie, sons Al, Gus and Syl, daughter Juliette, grandsons Greg and Brian Homoki, and now great grandson Frank Homoki.

 Al Damianos will be remembered as the heart and soul of Jim’s.
-He continued to manage, greet customers and tell jokes, until he passed away on September 28, 2017 at the age of 97.
-After a well-rounded career as a pool shark, a great dancer, WW2 serviceman in the US Air Force (stationed in London); a job stint in Alice, Texas; paying his dues in the steel mill, working for a glass company and selling insurance, he somewhat reluctantly joined his father fulltime at Jim’s in 1953 and took over in 1959 when Jim passed away.
+He managed, greeted customers and told jokes until he passed away on September 28, 2017 at the age of 97.
+He was a great dancer, and enjoyed a well-rounded career as a pool shark, WW2 serviceman in the US Air Force (stationed in London and in Texas), and steel worker.
+After working for a glass company and selling insurance, he somewhat reluctantly joined his father in 1953 to work in the restaurant full time.
+When Jim passed away in 1959, Al ran the business.
 He managed to keep everyone hopping and supplied them with an incredible foray of jokes.

-Syl Damianos was always a part of the store history and has returned to pick up where Al left off.
+Syl Damianos has returned to pick up where Al left off.
 As a grade school youngster in McKeesport, he washed dishes when he could reach the sink and enthusiastically assisted in making ice cream with his dad.
-He ran the West Mifflin store every day after school while his father napped.
-Looking for ways to enhance his daily meals, he created the Cheese Dog.
-An honors graduate from CMU and a Fulbright Scholar in The Netherlands, he served in the army and practiced architecture for over 60 years.
-He was national president of The American Institute of Architects.
-Now overseeing Jim’s, he also creates sculpture and furniture.
+He was in charge of the West Mifflin store every day after school while his father napped.
+To enhance his daily meals, he created the Cheese Dog.
+Syl served in the army, is an honors graduate from Carnegie Mellon University, and was a Fulbright Scholar in The Netherlands.
+He practiced architecture for over 60 years and was national president of The American Institute of Architects.
+In his free time, he creates sculpture and furniture.

-The late Gus Damianos and Brian Homoki, were both instrumental in maintaining the family business.
+The late Gus Damianos and Brian Homoki were instrumental in maintaining the family business.
 Gus had a great job as a crane operator in the National Tube mill and joined Al in the store following Jim’s passing.
 Gus also was a fine commercial artist.
-Brian, started at Jim’s in the early 70’s with a dream to stay forever and be joined later by his son, Frank.
+Brian started at Jim’s in the early 70’s with a dream to stay forever (and be joined later by his son, Frank).
 Unfortunately, both Gus and Brian lost the battle of life at early ages.
 We miss them very much.

-Shawn Hone is also an Assistant Manager.
-He started working during his senior year of high school in 2012 and is a dedicated worker who takes pride in his work (really enjoys cooking).
+Shawn Hone is Assistant Manager.
+He started working during his senior year of high school in 2012, and is a dedicated worker who takes pride in his work (really enjoys cooking).
 His favorite sandwich is the Cheeseburger with sauce, onions, and pickle.